 Thanks for helping Harlie's family and friends make the greenhouse a reality!

 We have completed phase one of Harlie's Greenhouse by raising $75,000.
 Phase one included building a 800 square foot climate-controlled, ADA-accessible greenhouse.
 The greenhouse can accomodate up to 25 students and teachers, includes 5 indoor raised garden beds, two large work benches, and a 150 square foot permanent brick planter box.
 Outside the greenhouse is an additional seven raised garden beds.
 All garden containers have a built in drip system for year round watering.

 Phase two of Harlie's Greenhouse was completed in the summer of 2015.
 Phase two included a six foot fence surrounding the greenhouse and an additional one acre of gardening space.
 Thanks to our many sponsors, we were able to add 16 raised garden beds, 9 rock flower beds, seven fruit trees, a cement sidewalk, and a paver stone walkway leading into the greenhouse, an 800 square foot shed, seven Tower Gardens, and a permanent pumpkin patch.
 All gardens have individual drip systems for summer watering.
 An additional $50,000 was raised for Harlie's Greenhouse and Garden Space.
-Thank you to all our sponsors who gave generously for the 1st annual Hoofit4Harlie run held each September in Rye, Colorado.
+Thank you to all our sponsors who gave generously for the annual Hoofit4Harlie run held each September in Rye, Colorado.

 We look forward to creating a wonderful tribute to celebrate the life of the girl we love so much -- and we thank you for being a part of it.

 Can’t donate?
 Please share.
 Even a quick share on Facebook can help.